darioflute/sospex/README.md

 ### Current version

-The current version released on anaconda is: 0.34.beta
+The current version released on anaconda is: 0.35.beta

-Release date:  February 26, 2019
+Release date:  March 1, 2019

 ### Install with anaconda